 The rapid growth of Stilt City and large volume of trade had brought wealth in, but the wealth did not flow down to all residents.
 The channel was thus filled with all manner of sea craft, from enormous steel cargo ships under the flags of various Authorities to tiny canoes from which the marrow of the boat had been scraped by the application of fire and ax blade.
 The most common craft, of which there must have been thousands, was an angular home-built wooden boat, driven either by singular canvas sails bound taught on rough wood masts and booms, or by long thin oars that were used to row the boats in deep waters and pole the boats through shallower waters.

 Virtually all the trade of Stilt City was done on the open water or on the docks.
-In many places boats of all sizes were rafted up and people traded goods across the networks of hulls.
+In many places, boats of all sizes were rafted up, and people traded goods across the networks of hulls.

 As the Prospect made its way up the main channel, more and more sea craft moved about them.
 Speed was reduced to three knots and they crawled along through the still murky water leaving no wake.
-The stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea down in the depths.
+The stillness of the surface belied the powerful slow current that carried massive amounts of freshwater far out to sea, down in the depths.

 Captain Percy, Cassandra, and Hemi stood on the bridge.
 Hemi held binoculars and carefully piloted the steel bulk of the Prospect among the dense traffic of small wooden craft that swarmed around them.
-He called maneuvers down through the hatch to Gregory and Bastian who sat at the controls.
+He called maneuvers down through the hatch to Gregory and Bastian, who sat at the controls.

 “So this entire place is built on stilts?” asked Cassandra.